Early-stopping for Transformer model training: Early Stopping Mechanism Based on PL Fitting

-This section presents a novel spectral criterion based on PL fitting to more accurately identify the phenomenon of Heavy-Tailed period in the \texttt{en.0.s.a.v} matrix during Transformer model training.
-It is extremely important for us to provide early stopping criteria to guide model training and manage model performance expectations in the future.
+This section formulates a quantitative spectral metric based on the goodness-of-fit of the Power-Law distribution, establishing a statistical threshold to rigorously distinguish heavy-tailed characteristics.

 We focus on tail characteristics of \texttt{en.0.s.a.v}, specifically, the portion where the eigenvalues \(x \geq x_{\min}\).
 All \(n_{\text{tail}}\) data points satisfying this condition can be regarded as being independently and identically drawn (i.i.d.) from an ideal PL distribution.
+Based on Eq \eqref{eq:PL PDF}, the Cumulative Distribution Function (CDF) of this idealized power-law distribution is defined as follows,